All or Nothing (Cher song)

 "All or Nothing" is a song by American singer and actress Cher from her 22nd studio album, Believe (1998).
 It was released as the third international single from Believe on June 7, 1999, by WEA and Warner Bros.
 Records.
-"All or Nothing" reached the top 40 of the US Billboard Hot 100 Singles Sales chart at number 38 and peaked at number one on the Billboard Dance/Club Play Songs chart.
+"All or Nothing" reached the top 40 of the US Billboard Hot 100 Singles Sales chart at number 38 and peaked at number one on the Billboard Dance Club Play chart.
 In Europe, the single was a top-10 hit in the Czech Republic, Finland, Hungary, and Scotland.

 Critical reception

 Larry Flick from Billboard wrote that the song "leans closer to the pop side—like the No. 1 "Believe"—but is still the kind of pure dance extravaganza that brings nothing but exalted exuberance to the radio airwaves."
 He described it as a song "that is so joyous and well-executed that it makes life a little more satisfying than it was four minutes before."
 Can't Stop the Pop described it as "one of her most beautifully melancholic moments", adding that "it embraces the disco-heartbreak mood and carves its own identity."
-Bob Waliszewski of Plugged In stated that on "All or Nothing", "the artist tries to determine whether she should continue the seemingly futile pursuit of a love ("I'm chasing shadows/We keep falling further apart/Do you care now?")."
+Bob Waliszewski of Plugged In stated that on "All or Nothing", "the artist tries to determine whether she should continue the seemingly futile pursuit of a love ('I'm chasing shadows/We keep falling further apart/Do you care now?')."